MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-2.md

 ~~~
 ## Zenmap

-Zenmap is the gui flavour of nmap tool available in parrot and you can install it in windows also.
+Zenmap is the GUI flavor of nmap tool available in parrot and you can install it in windows also.
 Zenmap aims to make Nmap easy for beginners to use while giving experienced Nmap users advanced features.
 Frequently used scans can be saved as profiles to make them easy to run repeatedly.
-A command creator allows interactive creation of Nmap command lines.
+A command creator allows the interactive creation of Nmap command lines.
 Scan results can be saved and viewed later.
 Saved scan results can be compared with one another to see how they differ.
 The results of recent scans are stored in a searchable database.

 **There are many other tools also to actively scan networks**